 In contrast to the ST-7/ST-8, the STF-8300 does not possess an internal tracking CCD.
 The guiding with the STF-8300 takes place with the help of an off axis guider, which extracts a small portion of the light from the optical path by means of a small mirror.
 We use the ST-i as a guiding camera.
 The advantage of the off axis guider is that the guiding camera is placed in front of the filter wheel, so that the brightness of the guide star is not reduced by the individual filters.
 Therefore, fainter guide stars can be used with the STF-8300 than with the ST-7/ST-8.
-Similar to the ST-7/ST-8, the alignment of the ST-i CCD in relation to the STF-8300 CCD is such that the ST-i CCD is above the STF-8300 CCD in the CCDops illustration.
-The spacial distance between the CCD of the ST-i and the CCD of the

-STF-8300 is about 8'.
+Similar to the ST-7/ST-8, the alignment of the ST-i CCD in relation to the STF-8300 CCD in the CCDops illustration.
+The spacial distance between the CCD of the ST-i and the CCD of the STF-8300 is about 8'.